just-hms/data-mining-and-machine-learning-notes/docs/6-Clustering.md

 __Density-Based Spatial Clustering of Applications with Noise__ relies on a density-based notion of cluster: A cluster is defined as a maximal set of density-connected points.

-We determine the cluster once we fix Eps and MinPts using this definition.
+We determine the cluster once we fix $\varepsilon$ and MinPts using this definition.

 The final cluster is just to have clusters of density connected points.